salva/fastdbfs/README.md

 points where it is considered to be more or less stable, releases on PyPi are done.

-Those versions can be installed as follows:
+Those versions can be installed using `pip` as follows:

     pip install fastdbfs